 These regulations shall come into operation 3 months after the day on which they are published in the Gazette 1.

+3A.
+Terms used

+In these regulations, unless the contrary intention appears —

+Act means the Western Australian Marine Act 1982;

+Department means the Department principally assisting the Minister in the administration of the Act.

+[Regulation 3A inserted in Gazette 9 Oct 2012 p.
+4755.]

 3. Modified penalties

 The amount specified in the fourth column of Schedule 1 opposite the description set out in the third column of that Schedule of an offence created by the provision specified opposite thereto in the second column of that Schedule is the modified penalty in respect of that offence for the purposes of section 132(1) of the Act.